yWorks/generator-yfiles-app/README.md

  Remember to remove this file for production releases.
  Further information can be found [here](http://docs.yworks.com/yfileshtmlv2/index.html#/dguide/DevelopmentSupport#DevelopmentSupport-Checks)
  * **Visual Studio Code integration** Creates additional files required for [Visual Studio Codes'](https://code.visualstudio.com/) IntelliSense as well as a task runner if applicable.
- * **ECMAScript 6 +[babel](https://babeljs.io/)** Write ECMAScript 6 sources, transpile to ECMAScript 5 with babel.
-  If no other build tool (Grunt/Browserify/Webpack) is involved, use the `npm run babel` script for one-time transpiling, or the
-  `npm run dev` script for watch mode.
- * **[TypeScript](http://www.typescriptlang.org/)** Use TypeScript instead of plain JavaScript.
-Unless you also chose webpack (in which case TypeScript compilation will be part of the webpack bundling), use the `npm run build` script for one-time compilation, or the `npm run watch` script for watch mode.

 Choosing TypeScript will disable ECMAScript (+Babel).